rundeck/docs/docs/administration/security/sso/azure-sso.md

 ## Note: Debugging tips

 If you are having trouble with the Azure integration, these additional config file entries will generate helpful debugging information.
+Adding the following lines to the **log4j.properties** file will produce additional debugging output in the services.log file.

 ```
 #SSO ADDTL LOGGING